Neosaxitoxin: Mechanism of action

 NSTX blocks the extracellular portion, the outer vestibule, of some voltage gated sodium channels in a very powerful and reversible manner, without affection of other ion channels.

-"Voltage-gated", also called "voltage-sensitive" and "voltage-dependent" sodium channel also known as "VGSCs" or "Nav channel" are crucial elements of normal physiology in a variety of animals, including flies, leeches, squid and jellyfish, as well as mammalian and non-mammalian vertebrates.
+"Voltage-gated", "voltage-sensitive" and "voltage-dependent" sodium channels - also known as "VGSCs" or "NaV" ("Nav") channels" - are crucial elements of normal physiology in a variety of animals, including flies, leeches, squid and jellyfish, as well as mammalian and non-mammalian vertebrates.
 This large integral membrane protein plays an essential role in the initiation and propagation of action potentials in neurons, myocytes and other excitable cells.

-Nav channels form the basis for electrical excitability in animals.
-Nav channels evolved from Ca2+ channels and were present in the common ancestor of choanoflagellates and animals, although this channel was likely permeable to both Na+ and Ca2+.
-Thus, like many other neuronal channels and receptors, Nav channels predated neurons.
-Invertebrates possess two Nav channels (Nav1 and Nav2), whereas vertebrate Nav channels are of the Nav1 family.
+NaV channels form the basis of electrical excitability in animal cells.
+Like many other neuronal channels and receptors, NaV channels pre-date neurons; having evolved from Ca2+ channels - likely permeable to Na+ and Ca2+ - present in the common ancestor of choanoflagellates and animals.
+Invertebrates possess two NaV channels - Nav1 and Nav2 - while vertebrates only possess Nav1 family channels.